 - details of who currently owns the property

-- any easements - eg for water pipes, registered on the property
+- any easements - for example for water pipes

-- the title's unique reference details - eg volume and folio numbers.
+- the title's unique reference details - for example volume and folio numbers.

 A record of all Torrens title properties are held by the Lands Titles Office and a potential buyer can check the records for any property through SAILIS.

 Recent amendments to the Real Property Act 1886 have fundamentally changed the way a property conveyance is undertaken.
 The catalyst for these changes was the introduction of electronic conveyancing, with the associated reforms aligning the requirements for documents lodged electronically and in paper.
 The amendments relate to: